2025–26 UNLV Runnin' Rebels basketball team

-The 2025–26 UNLV Runnin' Rebels basketball team represents the University of Nevada, Las Vegas during the 2025–26 NCAA Division I men's basketball season.
-The Runnin' Rebels, led by first-year head coach Josh Pastner, play their home games at the Thomas & Mack Center in Paradise, Nevada as a member of the Mountain West Conference.
+The 2025–26 UNLV Runnin' Rebels basketball team represented the University of Nevada, Las Vegas during the 2025–26 NCAA Division I men's basketball season.
+The Runnin' Rebels, led by first-year head coach Josh Pastner, played their home games at the Thomas & Mack Center in Paradise, Nevada as a member of the Mountain West Conference.

 Previous season

-The Runnin' Rebels finished the 2024-25 season 18–15, 11–9 in Mountain West play to finish sixth in the conference.
+The Runnin' Rebels finished the 2024–25 season 18–15, 11–9 in Mountain West play to finish sixth in the conference.
 As the 6-seed in the Mountain West Tournament they would defeat 11-seed Air Force in the First Round before falling to 3-seed Utah State in the Quarterfinals 58–70 to end the year.
 Two days following the conclusion of the season, Kevin Kruger was relieved of his duties as head coach after four seasons.